jifar/21CAsss/21cass.md

 4. Do an [image search on Google](https://images.google.com/) and see if you can work out how to filter for openly-licensed images.
 5. Use the [CC licence chooser](https://creativecommons.org/choose/) to select a licence that you can apply to your own work.

-This is a more detailed resource <a href="https://goo.gl/nVXGxL">workshop material</a> which you are welcome to take and re-use
-</td> because it is CC-licnced by Queensland University of Technology.
+This is <a href="https://goo.gl/nVXGxL">a more detailed resource</a> which you are welcome to take and re-use because it is CC-licnced by Queensland University of Technology</td>

   <td valign="top">Richard White</td>
 </tr>